Corrie Corfield

 Between 1991 and 1995 she lived in South Africa, where she worked at Radio 702.
 She also worked as a producer for the Canadian Broadcasting Corporation.[citation needed] She returned to Radio 4 in 1995.

-Over a period from late 2010, with colleague Kathy Clugston, Corfield persuaded broadcasters connected with Radio 4 to don the 'slanket of con', a garment purportedly worn by continuity announcers in the air-conditioned chill of studio 40B as they read the late night shipping bulletin, and has photographed the wearers in various comic poses.[6]
-The garment has since been sold.
+Over a period from late 2010, with colleague Kathy Clugston, Corfield persuaded broadcasters connected with Radio 4 to don the 'slanket of con', a garment purportedly worn by continuity announcers in the air-conditioned chill of studio 40B as they read the late night shipping bulletin, and has photographed the wearers in various comic poses.[3]
+The garment was sold in a raffle for Comic Relief in 2012.

 In 2016, she placed seventh in a Radio Times poll of the top voices on UK radio.[4]